 Ever wondered when you should start using certain anti-aging ingredients?
-You know the ones: retinol, hyaluronic acid, vitamin C, among others.
-While it’s unlikely that using a product too early will have negative long-term consequences for your skin, there’s no point in paying good money on anything your complexion doesn’t really need yet, especially when there's always new seasonal makeup to try!
+You know the ones: retinol, hyaluronic acid, and vitamin C, among others.
+While it’s unlikely that using a product too early will have negative long-term consequences for your skin, there’s no point in paying good money on anything your complexion doesn’t need yet, especially when there's always new seasonal makeup to try.

 Keep scrolling for the anti-aging ingredients you need to start using, and when.

 What it does: Hydrate the skin

 Signs you need it: When you start seeing fine lines under your eyes.
 At a young age, these suggest dehydration.